nirvansarju/waldoTemplateMatcher/README.md

 # waldoTemplateMatcher
-An image template matching program that can find waldo in a large picture.
+A very simple image template matching program that can find waldo in a large picture.